 Perspective Three: Technology may have made the world a better place for those who have access to it, but its prohibitive costs have made it inaccessible, and consequently unhelpful, to too many people.

 You have nothing to lose — right?

 On a College Confidential forum, one High Schooler commented the following:

-Okay, so I ended up with a decent ACT score, but totally bombed the writing portion.
+“Okay, so I ended up with a decent ACT score, but totally bombed the writing portion.
 I got a 34 composite, but a 4 (GAH!?!?!?!) on the writing portion.
-I really want to use my multiple choice score, but my writing is totally unacceptable.
+I really want to use my multiple-choice score, but my writing is totally unacceptable.
 It’s weird because I’m in AP English, and my essays aren’t THAT bad… I normally get 7s or higher, and I got a 10 on the SAT writing.
-I’m hoping to apply to some more competative colleges…any advice?
+I’m hoping to apply to some more competitive colleges…any advice?”

 Well.
-The University of Chicago says they don’t REQUIRE the ACT writing portion, but will still consider it.
+The University of Chicago says they don’t require the ACT writing portion, but will still consider it.

-- Their writing skills
+- your writing skills

-- Their desired college’s admissions requirements
+- your desired college’s admissions requirements

 I hope that this short but sweet article has helped you to better discern where you stand.

 Latest posts by Todd VanDuzer (see all)